Dublin | 21 September 2019

 With these concerns in mind, a consortium of researchers from Dublin City University (DCU) and the National University of Ireland, Galway (NUIG) is organising a one-day interdisciplinary workshop on the theme ‘Planet Ocean’.
 Funded by the Irish Research Council under its ‘Creative Connections’ call, this consortium is comprised of researchers from diverse fields such as literature, marine ecology, classics, and chemistry.
 The workshop will take place on 21st September 2019 at DCU’s All Hallows Campus in Drumcondra, Dublin.

-We will be part of a round table discussion on Living and working in and with Marine and Coastal Environments.
-See the draft programme for more details on the workshop agenda.
+We we're part of a round table discussion on Living and working in and with Marine and Coastal Environments.
+See the final programme for more details on the workshop agenda.

 FIND OUT MORE ABOUT THE WORKSHOP HERE.